bpmct/code-review-news/content/posts/code-reviews-inside-your-favorite-ide.md

 ---
-title: Code reviews inside your favorite IDE
+title: CodeStream adds code reviews inside the IDE
 subtitle: The CodeStream extension makes it possible to code reviews inside your favorite IDE.
 category: